VanDulti/planning-problem-solver/README.md

 - initial state
 - goal state

-You need to specify the initial state, goal state and actions.
+You only have to specify the initial state, goal state and actions (states are inferred from the actions).
-The states are implicitly defined by them.

 To specify a state you can either use the predefined `SimpleState` class or implement `IState` (for an example see `example-problem`) yourself.

 Usage of `SimpleState` to specify states for a planning problem: